Netflix/spectator-go/README.md

 normal operation, you will see log messages for all of these levels.
 There are [useful messages](https://github.com/Netflix/spectator-go/blob/master/registry.go#L268-L273) implemented at the Debug level which can help diagnose the metric publishing workflow.
-If you do not see any of these messages, then it is an indication that the Regisry may not be started.
+If you do not see any of these messages, then it is an indication that the Registry may not be started.

 If you do not wish to see debug log messages from spectator-go, then you should configure a custom logger which implements the Logger interface.
 A library such as [Zap](https://github.com/uber-go/zap)